gkarsay/parlatype/index.md

 Parlatype is easy to use nevertheless everything is documented in the help pages.

 ## International
 The user interface is fully translatable.
-Currently there is an English and a German version.
+Currently the program (without help pages) is available fully or almost fully translated in English, British English, Catalan, French, German, Indonesian, Italian and Spanish.
+It's partly translated into Malay, Kurdish, Portuguese, Kabyle and Latvian.

 Any help in translations is welcome!
 Parlatype is translated at [https://translations.launchpad.net/parlatype](https://translations.launchpad.net/parlatype).

 ## For developers
 Parlatype ships its own library, libparlatype, which provides a GStreamer backend (PtPlayer) and a waveviewer widget (PtWaveviewer) which is a GtkWidget.
 It is fully documented, however the API is not stable yet.